Safficon/IAT-Hook-Finder/README.md

 - 32 bit processes on x64 PC (while x64 ntdll.dll exists in the memory space)
 - Loading a DLL to self process' own memory doesn't work with WinSxS file because a different path for the DLL is given.
 Remember that two DLL's with the same name can appear in the same process so can't use the filename only for lookup.
 - Nice GUI
 - Maybe also check for EAT hooking?
-Might require writing a EAT hooking program since
+Might require writing a EAT hooking program since there's only 2 I've seen looking up "EAT hook github", that might not work on 64 bit, idk.
+This hooking only allows to intercept calls to GetProcAddress anyways.
-- Maybe do an inline hooking detector
+- Maybe do an inline hooking detector (through checksum?
+Might require a disassembly module for that)

 # Useful References